- Current faculty and their biographies are listed here.

 (violin, viola) B.M., M.M., M.A., DMA, Eastman School of Music; registered Suzuki teacher training books 1-6; HSU faculty.
 See biography on HSU Dept. of Music website

-(flute, Flute Choir) B.A. in music, HSU; private music instructor.
+(flute, saxophone, Flute Choir) B.A. in music, HSU; private music instructor.

 (voice, guitar, piano, theory, songwriting and performance) B.F.A., The School of the Art Institute of Chicago; B.A. in music composition, HSU; nationally touring singer-songwriter-recording artist for 25 years with 10 independently released CDs; 18 years teaching experience.
-Her website
+More information is on her website.

 Thompkins, Carol, NCTM

 (piano, bagpipes) Nationally accredited in piano pedagogy; Juilliard trained; specializing in a holistic and individual approach to guiding each student to their full musical potential; 30 years experience teaching classical, jazz, pop, improvisation, theory and composition including State and Regional Festival winners; Currently teaching piano locally and on Skype to students around the country; performer with Ad Libitum, a classical improvisational string ensemble, monster piano concerts, musical theater, High School choir accompanist, classical piano adjudicator and bagpipe player.
 More information about her is at www.humboldtpianostudio.com and www.pipergirl.com.